 A data breach occurs when someone gains unauthorized access to a company’s data.
 The hottest commodities for hackers are full names, credit card numbers, and Social Security numbers.
 There were 540 data breaches in 2020 involving businesses, hospitals, government services, and millions of citizens’ private information, most of which is sold on the dark web for a few dollars.

 Avoid websites without the S in “https” in their URL.
 “S” stands for secure, which means that the site encrypts visitors’ information.
 Unsecured sites will leak your information to hackers lurking in the network, or sometimes to the shady owner of the website itself.
-Also, avoid public Wi-Fi, as it's rarely secured.
+Also, avoid public Wi-Fi, as it’s rarely secured.
+You can also increase your level of anonymity by choosing a more anonymous browsing option.
 If you want to secure your connection, use a VPN (short for Virtual Private Network).

 This is when a scammer changes their caller ID to make you think it’s your bank, for example.
 After making up a bogus scenario, they’ll demand your banking details, personal information, and anything else they desire.
 To soothe any concerns, hang up and call your bank directly.

 Long before most things went digital, identity thieves intercepted the postal system, hoping to find credit cards, bank statements, and other personal documents.
 Avoid sending personal information in the mail and always shred important documents — rummaging through your trash is not beneath an identity thief.

-Did you know that your card could get cloned at an ATM?
+Did you know that your card could get cloned at an ATM (automated teller machine)?
 Identity thieves place a skimming device over the card slot that reads the information from the card’s magnetic strip and transmits it back to the scammer.
 Your details can then be used to make purchases.
 It’s worth educating your children about card skimming and identity theft.

 By now, you can probably see how easy it is to get your identity stolen.
 But how do you know if it actually happened?
 Here’s what to look out for: